Liberal Democrats, after quiet stretch, roar again

 In a recent debate, Engel called himself “one of the real pains in the neck” to President Trump, stressing his participation in the president’s impeachment.

-A Senate primary in Kentucky, for the right to face Senate Majority Leader Mitch McConnell (R-Ky.), has also caught the attention of the left.
+A Senate primary in Kentucky, for the right to face Senate Majority Leader Mitch McConnell (R), has also caught the attention of the left.
 Charles Booker, an African American state representative who has raised his profile amid the protests, is seeking an upset over Amy McGrath, a white former fighter pilot favored by many Democratic leaders.

 Like the New York race, the contest pits Schumer, who backs McGrath, against Sanders, Warren and Ocasio-Cortez, who are supporting Booker.
-Booker has long been the underdog, but rising anger over the police shooting of Breonna Taylor, who Booker has said was a family friend, has increasingly become a point of focus in the race.
+McGrath has long been the favorite, but rising anger over the police shooting of Breonna Taylor, who Booker has said was a family friend, has increasingly become a point of focus in the race.

 “Only a movement can beat Mitch McConnell,” Booker tweeted Saturday.
 He added, “We were so invisible to him, he never saw us coming.”